- Code LAWS8189

 Upon successful completion, students will have the knowledge and skills to:

-- Explain and critically evaluate the origins and sources of environmental law;
+- Critically evaluate the origins and sources of environmental law.

-- Identify the key principles of, and institutions within, environmental law;
+- Synthesise the key principles of, and institutions within, environmental law, in order to propose solutions to environmental law problems.

-- Analyse and reflect on the interplay between politics, policy, science and values in environmental law; and
+- Analyse and reflect on the interplay between politics, policy, science and values in environmental law.

 - Research, critically examine and communicate in writing about a problem or specific aspect of environmental law.